- Note all registration deadlines for fall SAT and ACT tests and complete registration promptly.

 - Notify the College Counseling Office of all decisions you receive.
 If you are placed on a waitlist, additional information to update and support your application may be sent at this time— speak with your college counselor!

 - Showing strong interest by staying in touch is important!

-- If necessary, attend special days and weekends planned for accepted students to visit colleges to help in your decision.
+- If necessary, attend special days and weekends planned for accepted students to visit colleges to help with your decision.
 If you have not already done so, make sure that you visit the college/university.
 It is highly recommended that you visit the school prior to accepting.

 - Final admission notification letters are received.
-Notify the college you will attend prior to May 1st as well as notify all other colleges of your decision with regard to their acceptances.
+Notify the college you will attend prior to May 1st as well as notify all other colleges of your decision with regard to their acceptance.
 This helps colleges predict their yield and make decisions relating to wait-list candidates.

 - Contact the financial aid office at the college you will attend with questions concerning your financial aid package.

 - Prepare for AP exams to be held in May.